cucumber-attic/gherkin/CONTRIBUTING.md

 Just run `make` from this directory.

-## Make a release
+## Make a distribution

     # The version number comes from ../VERSION
+    make distribution

+## Distribute the release

+    # Assuming you have a PAUSE (CPAN) account which is authorized to make
+    # releases, and they're in a ~/.pause file, you can also upload your release
+    # directly to CPAN with:
     make release

+## Trial releases...

+Trial releases on CPAN allow you to upload the module to CPAN marked as a developer release.
+It'll get smoked on CPAN Testers, too, which is useful.
-## Making a trial release
+Note that `3.2.1_1` is a trial release for `3.2.1`, not `3.2.2`, so you might

-If you want to make a trial release, you can temporarily edit `../VERSION` to add `_1`, `_2`, etc to it, make a release, and upload that to CPAN.
-That way you'll get your trial version smoked by CPAN Testers, but the release will be marked as development only, and when you come to release the real version, it won't conflict.
-Note that `3.2.1_1` is a trial release for `3.2.1`, not `3.2.2`, so you might upload: `3.2.1_1`, `3.2.1_2`, and then `3.2.1` when you're happy with it.
+upload: `3.2.1_1`, `3.2.1_2`, and then `3.2.1` when you're happy with it.

+Simply add the `_1` or whatever to `../VERSION` temporarily before running the commands above.